czyys/dustforceguide/README.md

 In Dustforce you can hit enemies through walls, but with up and down attacks you can also clear dust through walls (ceilings and floors too for that matter).
 It’s extremely useful so always keep it in mind when figuring out strats for a map.

-Play this practice map to test how it works - dustforce://installPlay/9260/GUIDE5
+Play this practice map to test how it works - dustforce://installPlay/9260/GUIDE5 (instructions on how to install maps from this guide are available <a href="https://github.com/czyys/dustforceguide#corner-boosts">here</a>)

 Try replaying it after clearing all the dust to test different attacks.
 You’re going to notice that for some geometry up and down attacks aren’t the best option.